Compare ETS

 General Information

 The Regional Greenhouse Gas Initiative (RGGI) launched in 2009 and is the first mandatory GHG ETS in the United States.
 It started operating with ten states (Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, and Vermont).
 RGGI’s development was based on the “2005 RGGI Memorandum of Understanding” (MOU) and on the “2006 RGGI Model Rule”.
 Through statutes or regulations based on the Model Rule, each state then established individual CO2 budget trading programs.
-New Jersey withdrew from RGGI at the end of the first phase, or “control period” (see ‘Compliance’ section) in December 2011 and later rejoined in 2020, while Virginia joined in 2021 and has left as of 2024.
+New Jersey withdrew from RGGI at the end of the first phase, or “control period” (see ‘Compliance’ section), in December 2011 and later rejoined in 2020.
+Virginia joined RGGI in 2021 but left in 2023.*

 RGGI covers power sector emissions in participating states.
 In 2020, it covered around 14% of the aggregate participant states’ emissions; in 2021, 228 facilities were covered by the state regulations.
 The aggregate cap will decrease by 30% compared to 2020 between 2021 and 2030.
 Under the ETS, covered entities must surrender allowances for all their covered emissions.
 Covered entities obtain most of their allowances through regular auctions, while some states have “set-aside” accounts from which they may transfer a limited number of allowances to entities’ compliance accounts.